NSO-developer/nso-gitbook/pyapi/ncs.application.md

 Initialize an Application object.

-Not designed to be instantiated directly; these objects are created by NCS.
+Don't try to initialize this object.
+I will be done by NCS.

 Members: